Team-Ikigami/Ascendance/lore/Basis.md

 ## The Throngbar (no changing this)

-An item with the ability to cause doubt in all it targets and deny and negative effects on its user.
+An item with the ability to cause doubt in all it targets and deny any negative effects on its user.
 Used in the battle of gods to destroy the gods that would cause them to age and weaken.
 An unknown fact about the sword is that it has no effect on demons.